TurpIF/lambda-string/README.md

 In the above sample, the lambda is chosen from a runtime value.
 While debugging, if you put a breakpoint after the generation of the lambda, you can't tell which lambda is returned by the method.
-By activating the LS agent, the lambda origin is available through it's toString evaluation.
+By activating the LS agent, the lambda origin is available through its toString evaluation.

 ## Benchmark